yxzhm/spark-poc/README.md

 /opt/spark-apps/spark-poc-jar-with-dependencies.jar
 ```

 If the environment is good.
-You will see the debugging log of this Poc in bash shell of master
+You will see the debugging logs of this Poc in bash shell of master
  container.

 ![debug log](./docs/poc_log.jpg)

 Refresh the http://127.0.0.1:9090/.
-You will see a complete application.
+You will see a completed application.

 ![task_complete_web_gui](./docs/spark_task_complete_web_gui.jpg)